oscardarwin/mazonic/README.md

 ### Daily Challenges

-Great Daily Github Action that writes 3 different level types to the Create Daily Logo
+Create Daily Logo
 Make Selector Screen Show 3 different Daily challenges.
 Social Media

-## Make Desktop Great Again
-Swap All Mouse Events to a custom event that is triggered by the mouse.

 ## Possible Polyhedra vertex numbers: